All resources

 Wondering how to turn your data into decisions quickly and easily?
-BigQuery ML gives data analysts and business intelligence teams the ability to build, train, and deploy machine learning models directly within their data environment, streamlining the process from raw data to actionable insights - without the need for complex setups.
+BigQuery ML lets analysts build, train, and deploy machine learning models directly in their data environment, without complex setups.
+It offers interactive tutorials and enables SQL users to build models using familiar tools, making machine learning more accessible.

 i-radius